Stand 4 - Post Point

 The "spot" fire consumed the fuels above Post's crew cutting off their escape to timberline, thus making Post Point the men's best chance for survival.
 Five men will panic and run downhill through the fire.
 Of these five, only one will survive.
 Post, Tyrrell and Sullivan made every attempt possible to keep the men in place, of the 37 who stay at Post Point, only 3 would perish.

-Paul Tyrrell knocked down some of the panicked men and lay down on top of them as a human shield to protect them from the "fiery blast".
-A few days later, Paul's severe burns will take over his life as he passed away at 1300 on August 26, 1937.
+Paul Tyrrell knocked down some of the panicked men and lay down on top of them as a human shield to protect them from the fire behavior.
+A few days later, Paul's severe burns take over his life; he passed away at 1300 on August 26, 1937.

 The fire rushed uphill from the "spot" in two waves.
-The group on the ridge top tried to move around to avoid the flame fronts (see map 4), but there was little room on the ridge.
-One of the survivors was quoted as saying "Anywhere you moved the flames and heat could get to you."
+The group on the ridge top tried to move around to avoid the flame fronts (see Map D), but there was little room on the ridge.
+One of the survivors was quoted as saying "Anywhere you moved, the flames and heat could get to you."